 "It is not a surprise, that such an active market is attractive for our banking technologies company," said BS/2 Georgia CEO Andrei Smirnov in an announcement.
 "Due to the rapid development of the financial sector in the region, the network of POS terminals (serviced by our subsidiary BS/2 Georgia) is constantly growing."

 In Europe, Oracle has picked Brussels to bring its FinTech Innovation Program to the continent, the company said in an announcement.
 With the program, Oracle plans to dedicate additional European staff and resources to monetizable relationships with digital banking innovators and FinTech firms.
 Furthermore, the company plans to work with B-Hive on its efforts.

-Oracle chose the city due its central location and presence of European Union (EU) institutions.
+Oracle chose the city due to its central location and presence of the European Union (EU) institutions.
 The move was welcomed by Belgium Minister of Finance Johan Van Overtveldt, who said that he expects the relationship to "create real momentum in the acceleration of financial innovation in Belgium and Europe."

 Other Key Reports Available: